AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 1. Robust User Input Handling
   - Typing errors, alternative spellings, and varying word boundaries are common in search fields.
 Levenshtein distance provides a clear metric for similarity, thus capturing near matches and improving user experience.
 2. Efficiency Constraints
-  - Since we have dozens of predefined cuisine types, calculating a distance metric against each can be computationally expensive.
-Balancing speed with accuracy requires careful design (e.g., quick filtering before expensive operations).
+  - We may need to perform fuzzy matching against potentially large or diverse datasets (e.g., potlucks, user lists, recipes).
+This can be computationally heavy if not optimized.
+Strategies such as quick filtering or indexing can help balance speed and accuracy.
 3. Usability and Relevance
-  - Simple substring or prefix matching often fails to capture slight variations (e.g., “Italina” for “Italian”).
-Fuzzy search aligns more closely with user expectations for modern interfaces, returning the most relevant options in descending order of similarity.
+  - Simple “substring” or “prefix” matches often fail to capture subtle variations (e.g., “Ilalina” for “Italian”).
+A fuzzy search method aligns with modern user expectations, returning the most relevant options ranked by similarity.

 **Design**:

 Input:

-  - User Query: A text string that the user types in the cuisine search field.
-    - Example: "Italina" instead of the correct "Italian".
+  - User Query: A text string that the user types into any search bar (e.g., “Italina” instead of the correct “Italian”).
-  - Cuisine Types List: A predefined list or array of possible cuisine options.
+  - Data List: A predefined list or dynamic collection of possible items to search from (e.g., user names, potluck titles, recipe names, cuisine types).
-    - Example: ["Italian", "Indian", "Chinese", "Mexican", ...]

 Output:

-  - Ranked Cuisine Suggestions: A filtered set of cuisine names that best match the user input, sorted from most similar to least similar.
-    - For instance, if the user typed "Italina", the top match would be "Italian".
+  - Ranked Suggestions: A filtered set of items that best match the user input, sorted from most similar to least similar.
+For instance, if the user typed “Italina,” the top match could be “Italian” when searching cuisines.

 **Main Computational Logic**:

 1. Pre-Filter Candidates
   - Perform a quick check for substring or prefix matches.
-  - If the user’s input is very short, consider all cuisine types as potential candidates.
+  - If the user input is very short, consider including more candidates to avoid missing relevant results.

 2. Levenshtein Distance Calculation
-  - For each remaining candidate, compute the Levenshtein distance, which measures how many edits (insertions, deletions, substitutions) are needed to transform the candidate into the user’s query.
+  - For each remaining candidate, compute the Levenshtein distance, which measures how many edits (insertions, deletions, substitutions) are needed to transform one string into the other.

 3. Convert Distance to Similarity
   - Use a similarity formula such as: